MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

     - **Available For Reservation Calculated Measure** column
     - **Settings** button
 1. Go to **Intelligent Order Management Mappings**, and confirm the grid has the following elements:
-    1. **Set Physical Measure Mapping** - This section will allow you to map any of your **Datasource** **Physical measures** mapping to a standard **Physical measure** in Intelligent Order Management.
+    1. **Set Physical Measure Mapping** - This section includes the following columns and allows you to map any of your datasource physical measures mappings to a standard physical measure.
         - **Datasource** column: Refers to the source system.
         - **Base Measure** column: Refers to the Intelligent Order Management standard measure.
         - **Physical measure** column: Refers to the physical measure used in the source system.
-    2. **Set Calculated measure Mappings**: This section will allow you to map any of your **Datasource** **Calculated measures** mapping to a standard **Calculated measure** in Intelligent Order Management.
+    2. **Set Calculated measure Mappings**: This section includes the following columns and allows you to map any of your datasource calculated measures mappings to a standard calculated measure.
         - **Datasource** column: Refers to the source system.
         - **Base Measure** column: Refers to the Intelligent Order Management standard measure.
         - **Calculated measure** column: Refers to the calculated measure used in the source system.
-    3. **Set Allocation Group Mappings**: This section will allow you to map your defined allocation groups to a standard set of allocation groups in Intelligent Order Management.
+    3. **Set Allocation Group Mappings**: This section includes the following columns and allows you to map your defined allocation groups to a standard set of allocation groups.
-        - **Allocation Group** column: Refers to the group.
+        - **Allocation Group** column: Refers to a defined allocation group.
 This value can range from "group 0" to "group 7".
-        - **Allocation Group Name**: This section will allow you to map the group defined to a standard allocation group in Intelligent Order Management.
+        - **Allocation Group Name**: Refers to the standard allocation group your defined allocation group maps to.

 ![Mapping.](media/Mapping.png)